azat-co/practicalnode/chapter7/chapter7.md

 const User = mongoose.model('User', userSchema)
 ```

 However, the latter approach of using a distinct new subschema is more flexible and powerful.
-Take a look at this example in which we define two schemas and then one is used in an array field of another schema.
-This approach is better for code re-use because it'll allow you to use the nested schema else where, maybe in several more schemas.
+Take a look at the next example in which we define two schemas and then one is used in an array field of another schema.
+This approach is better for code reuse because it lets you to use the nested schema elsewhere, maybe in several more schemas.

-Here's `postSchema` is nested in an array field of `userSchema` because users can have posts and querying by users is the most typical use case for this app.
+Here I nested `postSchema` in an array field of `userSchema`, because users can have posts, and querying by users is the most typical use case for this app:

 ```js
 const postSchema = new mongoose.Schema({